Skip to main content

 Hint.

 This is harder than the previous three questions.
-Think about which “side” of the graph the Hamilton path would need to be on every other step.
+Think about which “side” of the graph the Hamilton path would need to be on at every other step.

 9.